1964 San Diego Chargers season: Game summaries

-AFL Championship Game: San Diego Chargers at Buffalo Bills
+AFL championship game: San Diego Chargers at Buffalo Bills

 The injury to Alworth, their recent poor form and the Bills' home field advantage combined to make San Diego the underdogs for the title game.
 In the event, they began the game well, but were unable to score after Lincoln was knocked out of the game.
 The Chargers received the opening kickoff, and Lincoln touched the ball on their first three plays: A 38-yard run, a 5-yard run and an 11-yard catch.
 Rote, starting in his final game for the team, then threw a 26-yard touchdown to Kocourek for a 7–0 lead after only four plays.
 The Bills were forced to punt, and Lincoln converted a 3rd and 4 with a 4-yard run.
 Two plays later, he was hit hard by Mike Stratton while trying to catch a swing pass and knocked out of the game with a broken rib.
-The play was dubbed, "The Hit Heard Round the World".
+The play was dubbed "The Hit Heard Round the World".
 San Diego were forced to punt, and Buffalo drove as far as the Charger 4 before settling for a field goal.
 Duncan's 72-yard kickoff return set his offense up at the Buffalo 35, but Rote was intercepted only two plays later.
 Faison prevented the Bills from scoring on the next drive when he tackled Lamonica short of a first down on a fake field goal try, but Buffalo forced two Charger punts and scored ten points from their next two drives.
-The Chargers gained a first down at the Buffalo 15 late in the half, but Stratton intercepted Rote to preserve, Buffalo's 13–7 lead.
+The Chargers gained a first down at the Buffalo 15-yard line late in the half, but Stratton intercepted Rote to preserve Buffalo's 13–7 lead.

-Jerry Robinson returned a punt 30 yards to the Buffalo 42.
+Jerry Robinson returned a punt 30 yards to the Buffalo 42-yard line.
 After a 1-yard run by Lowe and an incompletion from Rote, Hadl came into the game but was immediately intercepted.
 The teams exchanged punts before Buffalo scored again; Kemp had a 51-yard completion and ran the ball in from a yard out with nine minutes to play.
-Duncan returned the kickoff 49 yards to the Buffalo 46, and Kocourek's 26-yard catch helped San Diego reach a 3rd and 1 from the 4.
+Duncan returned the kickoff 49 yards to the Buffalo 46, and Kocourek's 26-yard catch helped San Diego reach a 3rd and 1 from the 4-yard line.
 Mackinnon lost a yard on the next play, before Hadl threw incomplete on 4th down.
 The Chargers had only one more possession after that, running out of time with the ball at midfield.

 Both Charger quarterbacks struggled, with Rote completing 10 of 16 passes for 118 yards, one touchdown and two interceptions, while Hadl completed 3 of 10 for 31 yards and an interception.
 Duncan had three kickoff returns for 147 yards and one punt return for 28 yards.
+Chargers lose this game and in 1965 lose again to the Bills 23-0.